awsdocs/aws-direct-connect-user-guide/doc_source/using-tags.md

 + Maximum key length: 128 Unicode characters
 + Maximum value length: 265 Unicode characters
 + Tag keys and values are case\-sensitive\.
 + The `aws:` prefix is reserved for AWS use\.
-You cannot create or delete tag keys or values with this prefix\.
-Tags with this prefix do not count against your tags per resource limit\.
+You can’t edit or delete a tag’s key or value when the tag has a tag key with the `aws:` prefix\.
+Tags with a tag key with the `aws:` prefix do not count against your tags per resource limit\.
 + Allowed characters are letters, spaces, and numbers representable in UTF\-8, plus the following special characters: \+ \- = \. \_ : / @
 + Only the resource owner can add or remove tags\.
 For example, if there is a hosted connection, the partner will not be able to add, remove, or view the tags\.
 + Cost allocation tags are only supported for connections, interconnects, and LAGs\.
 For information about how to use tags with cost management, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the* AWS Billing and Cost Management User Guide*\.